Adel St John The Baptist

 To support our teaching we have adopted the White Rose Maths schemes of learning which, as well as the above, ensure full coverage of the curriculum and deeper learning of strands within, spending longer blocks of time on each.
 Ensuring a deeper understanding for all and with an early emphasis on number.
 Each year has its own overview to follow and is aware of what came before in the previous year to ensure spiralling of each strand up the school and no repetition.

 All teachers have received training in growth mindset thinking to ensure a can do attitude to maths for all.
 Teachers and KS2 TAs have also received training in effective use of the CPA approach to maths.
 Each November the school participates in Barvember with a 5 minute introduction based around reasoning using a bar model question.
-The school has also taken up First Class Number initiatives for KS1 and a reasoning course from Oxford University which we still use in Year 2 each year.
-Each year we run a math themed ‘spy day’ with lots of code cracking opportunities incorporating other areas of the curriculum and we regularly take advantage of local math workshops for able and gifted and PP learners.
+The school has also taken up First Class Number initiatives for KS1 and a reasoning course from Oxford University.
+Every other year we run a math themed ‘spy day’ with lots of code cracking opportunities incorporating other areas of the curriculum and we regularly take advantage of local math workshops for able and gifted and PP learners.
 Each classroom has a maths wall which contains most or all of the following: relevant vocabulary, examples of children’s reasoning/explanations, access to manipulatives, number lines of increasing complexity, fraction and percentage equivalents in KS2, a maths challenge and photos of children learning.

 Teaching Strategy